-Marvell USCM requires a Brocade or Cisco switch running a supported FOS or NX-OS version.
+Marvell USCM requires a Brocade or Cisco switch running FOS 9.0 or later, or NX-OS 9.2(1) or later, respectively.

 The USCM feature tracks fabric performance impact notifications (FPINs) and prevents both potential or actual congestion occurrences in the FC SAN environment.
 An FC port can become congested because of events such as link instability, credit stall, and over-subscription.
 When this feature is supported and enabled, the drivers and the application track FPINs and maintain statistics about the health of local and remote FC ports in NVMe and FCP environments.
 For a subset of FPINs that indicate a congestion occurrence in the fabric, depending on the cause of the congestion, the driver uses either one or a combination of multiple actions to mitigate congestion.
 The mechanisms/actions are described in the following sections.